pokt-network/poktroll-docker-compose-example/README.md

 watch -n 1 "curl -s -X POST localhost:26657/block | jq '.result.block.header.height'"
 ```

+You can compare the height relative to the [shannon testnet explorer](https://shannon.testnet.pokt.network/poktroll/block).

 ### 3. Get a way to fund your accounts

 Throughout these instructions, you will need to fund your account with tokens